Virginia Beach

 Missing Hell's Point design history

-the American Society of Golf Course Architects rates it among the 100 best designed courses in the country; treat it as a half-day serious golf stop, not a warm-up round.
+the American Society of Golf Course Architects rates it among the 100 best designed courses in the country; Treat it as a half-day serious golf stop, not a warm-up round.

 What to pack